 When a tooth becomes damaged due to decay, injury or gum disease, it may need to be removed.
-Other times, teeth may need to be extracted due to overcrowding or because the tooth itself is impacted, meaning it never erupts thorugh the gum line – something that often happens with wisdom teeth.
-At Pearl White Dentistry, experienced Fort Lauderdale dentist, Dr. Natalia Benda-Celenski, ensures that the extraction process is as fast, painless, and comfortable as possible.
+Other times, teeth may need to be extracted due to overcrowding or because the tooth itself is impacted, meaning it never erupts through the gum line – something that often happens with wisdom teeth.
+When you need a tooth extraction in Fort Lauderdale, Dr. Natalia Benda-Celenski, ensures that the process is as fast, painless, and comfortable as possible.

 Although our goal is always to save our patients’ natural teeth, there are times when a tooth cannot be rescued.
 Extraction is often necessary to preserve the health of surrounding teeth and gums, as well as eliminate pain or discomfort associated with damaged or crowded teeth.
 However, a tooth extraction isn’t always limited to the removal of infected or decayed teeth.
 Teeth are frequently removed to create space and so remaining teeth can be straightened with braces.

 Some of the most common reasons why patients undergo dental extraction include: